kc0bfv/blog.notmet.net/content/post/leader-approachability.md

 Approachability can be quantified by how my team interacts with me.
 I need to let them know that to me approachability really is important.

-A common mangerial saying in the military (and at work more broadly) is:
+A common managerial saying in the military (and at work more broadly) is:

 > "Don't bring me problems, bring me solutions." - Other Managers